k-sriram/zsh-auto-venv/README.md

 `zsh-auto-venv` can be configured using environment variables.

 Disable automatic activation by setting `AUTOVENV_DISABLE` to any value.
+Most of the automatic features are disabled when the user manually activates a `venv`.

 For the purposes of auto-activation only `venv`s with the name defined by `AUTOVENV_DIR` are looked for.
 It not set a default value of `.venv` is used.